gifts they might actually want

 Sago Brothers Magic Clay

 Longtime Manhattan nanny Kasia Dabrowska swears by this colorful modeling clay, which she prefers over Play-Doh because “it’s not as messy” and is nontoxic and unscented.
 “It’s soft and has a nice feeling to it when you squeeze it,” she adds.
 The same clay was recommended by Tze Chun, founder UPRISE ART, in our article about the best art supplies for kids.
-This set comes with an array of 24 shades, along with cutting tools and little accessories like googly eyes and key chains.
-There’s also an idea book included for making specific shapes, but, Dabrowska adds, “the boys and girls I’ve worked with like to make their own things, like planets, mixing together different colors.
-Five is a really creative age.”
+This set comes with 24 shades, along with cutting tools and little accessories like googly eyes and key chains.
+There’s also an idea book included for making specific shapes.

 “The best toys are those with an educational component that are so much fun, kids never know they are learning,” says Laurie Schacht, chief toy officer of The Toy Insider.
 She recommends this 10x magnification telescope, which kids can use to see close-ups of things like the moon (it even comes with a guide to the lunar phases) or a backyard bird building a nest.